Neat Bar - All FAQs

 Yes!
 Whoever is in the meeting in your organization and has a touch device (e.g. Neat Board or touch enabled laptop) can collaborate when on a Microsoft Whiteboard.

-Does the Neat Pad, if mounted outside the room, pair with the in-room Bar or Pad?
+Does the Neat Pad, if mounted outside the room, pair with the in-room Neat Bar or Neat Pad?
 Does it require a second Microsoft Exchange account?

 For more information on the pairing process, visit our Understanding Neat and Microsoft Pairing on Neat devices article.